bremen79/FighterDroid2P/README.md

 The emulated keys corresponds to numeric keypads keys.
 This particular choice is motivated by the fact that we want to use keys that are not commonly associated with emulators, to facilitate the configuration by the users.
 However, in principle any set of keys could be emulated.

 Android keeps track of each time a key is pressed and released, so we have to do the same in the app: We keep track of the status of the keys so that we inject the correct key pressed or key released event.
-A better way would be to emulate a gamepad, but I am not sure how to do it.
-The virtual keyboard was just the easiest thing for me.
+In order to have a very minimal delay of 1-2ms, we do not wait for the injection to be succesfully received.

 A note on the 2nd player button: this key is already assigned to the virtual gamepad of the first joystick.
 However, some software (e.g., RetroArch) do not allow to use keys from a gamepad for two players.
 So, I decided to emulate a key for that button too.
-This effectively means that when you press that button, two Android events will be generated: one from the native driver for the virtual gamepad and one from the app for the virtual key press.
-This does not seem to be an issue, in the sense that the RetroArch and Mame4Droid still register only one of the two events.
+This effectively means that when you press that button, two Android events will be generated: one from the native driver for the virtual gamepad and one from this app.
+This does not seem to be an issue, in the sense that the RetroArch, Mame4Droid, and RetroX still register the event correctly.

 Normally Android does not allow to emulate key presses, because this would allow apps to interfere among them and this could pose a security threat.
 So, the app needs the special INJECT_EVENTS permission.
 Moreover, the access to the internal device of the joystick is also given only to system apps.
 So, for both things above, we need to write a system app.
 The way to do it in Android is to sign the app using a 'platform' key.
 The platform keys for the Yoga Flame and the MvC2 are different and both are publicly available online.
 For the moment I will not disclose where to find them because the others-in-the-know also decided not to disclose it.
 However, at least now you know how it works!
 Suffices to say that if I found them, anyone sufficiently motivated can do the same.
 This also means that without the keys you will not be able to make changes to the code.